jerseyweeds/multistreamnews.tv/README.md

 #### Method 2: Quick Add News Channels (All Devices)
 1. **Access News Channels**: The colorful quick-add buttons are visible by default at the top of the page
-2. **Click to Add**: Simply click any news channel button to instantly add that stream to your video wall
+2. **Single Channel**: Click any individual news channel button to instantly add that stream to your video wall
+3. **Add All Networks**: Click the gradient "✨ Add All Networks" button to add all available news channels at once
+   - Confirmation dialog prevents accidental bulk loading
+   - Smart duplicate detection and progress feedback
+   - Detailed results showing what was added vs. already loaded
-3. **Collapse if Needed**: Use the "[Hide] Quick Add News Channels" button to minimize this section
+4. **Collapse if Needed**: Use the "[Hide] Quick Add News Channels" button to minimize this section

 #### Method 3: Manual URL Input (Desktop & Small Desktop Windows)
 1. **Show the Input**: Click the "[Show] Paste URLs" button to expand the input panel (hidden only on touch devices)